 - Fruits and fresh green vegetables– all seasonal fruits and vegetables are healthy as they provide vitamins minerals and plant proteins.

 - Berries may be strawberries, black berries or raspberries.
-They are packed with fibre and antioxidants with less amount of sugar.
+They are packed with fiber and antioxidants with less amount of sugar.

-- Peanut butter– Ideal to give feeling of fullness and satisfaction and improve blood flow throughout body.
+- Peanut butter– Ideal to give a feeling of fullness and satisfaction and improve blood flow throughout the body.

 - Chickpeas (channa/chhole) – It contains plant based proteins and is full of fiber and minerals.
 It is antioxidant and boosts the immunity

-- Pumpkin– It contains more fiber than quinoa and more potassium than banana.
+- Pumpkin– It contains more fiber than quinoa and more potassium than a banana.

-- Peas– It contains proteins, vitamin C, magnesium, potassium and iron.
-These nutrients aid in counterbalancing sodium and helps oxygenation of blood cells.
+- Peas– It contains proteins, vitamin C, magnesium, potassium, and iron.
+These nutrients aid in counterbalancing sodium and helps the oxygenation of blood cells.

 - Avocados– Its regular use gives lower waist circumference and BMI

 - Bananas– Rich source of potassium, magnesium and lots of plant based prebiotics.

 - Coffee and green tea– They increased the mobility of the gastrointestinal tract (gut) and keep the tummy tight.
 Taking 8 to 16 ounces of java tea can help stay healthy and slim.
 Sugary drinks can lead to weight gain, it is always better to skip flavoring syrups and synthetic sweeteners.